FlorenciaMorelli/ProyectoHTML/README.md

 ## Repository Structure

 - `index.html`: The main HTML file for the project.
-- `styles/`: Directory containing CSS files.
+- `css/`: Directory containing CSS files.
+- `certificates/`: Directory containing my certificate in PDF and PNG format.
 - `images/`: Directory containing images used in the project.
-- `scripts/`: Directory containing any JavaScript files (if applicable).
+- `php/`: Directory containing php files.

 ## Usage

-To view the project, simply clone this repository and open the `index.html` file in your web browser.
+To view the project on your local, simply clone this repository and open the `index.html` file in your web browser.

 ```bash
 git clone https://github.com/FlorenciaMorelli/WWWapas.git